How to pay international contractors in Nicaragua [2024]

 • Compliance.
 Manual payroll processing increases the risk of human errors and omissions, potentially leading to non-compliance.
 The risk increases when you have foreign workers.
 Rippling, on the other hand, ensures automatic compliance by enforcing all relevant regulations.

 • Security.
 Using spreadsheets or paper records for manual processing poses security risks.
-Sensitive employee or contractor information could be lost, stolen, or otherwise misused.
+Sensitive contractor information could be lost, stolen, or otherwise misused.

 How do you turn a contractor into an employee in Nicaragua?